Library

 -

-Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage as chiggers, are mites that are commonly found in forests and grasslands.
-Harvest mites are relatives of spiders.
-They are nearly microscopic measuring only 1/100 of an inch (0.4 mm) and have an orange hue.
-A common species of Harvest mite in Northern America is Trombicula alfreddugesi.
+Harvest mites, also known as red bugs, trombiculid mites, scrub-itch mites, berry bugs or, in their larval stage, as chiggers, are mites commonly found in forests and grasslands.
+Larval stages affect warm-blooded animals and cause a very itchy skin reaction.

 -

 Heartworm disease is a serious and potentially fatal disease.
-It is caused by a blood-borne parasite known as Dirofilaria immitis.
-Adult heartworms may live for five to seven years and, during this time, the female produces millions of offspring called microfilaria.
+Adult heartworms may live for 5 to 7 years and produce millions of offspring called microfilaria.
 You can prevent your dog from getting heartworms by using a heartworm preventive.

 -

-Heartworm disease is serious and potentially life-threatening to dogs.
-Treatment involves several components to combat potential bacterial infection, kill the heartworm larvae (microfilaria), kill the adult heartworms, and then test to confirm successful treatment.
+Heartworm treatment involves several components to combat potential bacterial infection, kill heartworm larvae (microfilaria), kill adult heartworms, and then test to confirm successful treatment.
 Complete rest for a dog undergoing treatment is essential.
-The prognosis for dogs after heartworm treatment is generally good if the pet owner follows all veterinary recommendations closely.

 -